 Domestic and international course fees for most undergraduate programs, with the exception of the Bachelor of Design (BDes) and Juris Doctor (JD), are charged based on the credit value of the course.
 The credit value can be found following the course number in the course description.
-For example, SB/ACTG 3120 3.00, has a 3.00 credit value and hence course will be charged at the domestic or international course rate per credit for the Schulich School of Business times 3.00 credits.
+For example, SB/ACTG 3120 3.00, has a 3.00 credit value and hence course will be charged at the domestic or international course rate per credit for your degree progam of study times 3.00 credits.

 The course rate for your program and Faculty can be found at the Course Fees page.
 Note that in addition to the tuition fees, there are also charges for supplementary fees included in the per credit charge.
 The supplementary fee details are outlined on each course fee page.